Restaurants in Marrakech

-This bookstore-cum-restaurant has chocolate velvet chairs and comfy lounges; a few strategically placed armchairs entice reader to sit down with coffee and cake, accompanied by free Wi-Fi for laptop users.
+This bookstore-cum-restaurant has chocolate velvet chairs and comfy loungers; a few strategically placed armchairs entice readers to sit down with coffee and cake, accompanied by free wifi for laptop users.
 An open kitchen serves salads, soups, sandwiches and burgers, or mushroom risotto and freshly baked cakes.
 Indulge in brunch-style breakfasts or an afternoon high tea with complimentary brownies.
 The tapas plates of hummus, tapenade, aubergine d'caviar and pâté are also good.
 Open Monday to Saturday, 9.30am to 9pm.
 Alcohol served.

 Address: 44 Tarik ben Ziad